On-site general x-ray services, bone density testing, CT scans, digital mammography, MRI scans, nuclear medicine, and ultrasound

 What should I expect?

-The radiologic technologist, who is a specially trained and licensed, will perform your radiology examination.
+The radiologic technologist, who is specially trained and licensed, will perform your radiology examination.
 Depending on the type of exam, the technologist will position you either seated, lying down, or upright.
 The technologist may use an imaging plate to obtain the image.
 The imaging plate may be placed beneath the body part being imaged or in an imaging plate holder in the table or wall.
 When necessary, some positioning devices may be used to help maintain the proper position.
 A lead apron may be placed over your pelvic area, breasts, or thyroid when feasible to protect from radiation.

 You must hold very still and may be asked to hold your breath for certain exams while the x-ray is being taken to reduce the possibility of a blurred image.
 The technologist will stand behind a wall or outside the x-ray room during the exposure.